Tere-Parra/Tere-Parra/README.md

  <p align="left"> My name is Tere Parra, and I am a Mexican Biologist.

 Approximately two years ago, my interest in computational biology and bioinformatics emerged, prompting me to pursue further studies through a graduate degree in Bioinformatics and
 Computational Biology.
 My passion for understanding life is consolidated, driven by the need to understand and preserve the nature around me, without losing sight of the harsh social and economic realities that affect the people around me.
-Biology became the noose that allowed me to explore and protect this natural world I loved while inspiring me to seek equitable solutions for society.
+Biology became the vehicle that allowed me to explore and protect this natural world I loved while inspiring me to seek equitable solutions for society.

-Moreover, two years ago with the COVID-19 pandemic, the gift of a desktop computer from my aunt when closing her offices, changed my life, because it allowed me to focus on bioinformatics and discover that it is amazing.
+Moreover, two years ago, with the COVID-19 pandemic, the gift of a desktop computer from my aunt when closing her offices, changed my life, because it allowed me to focus on bioinformatics and discover that it is amazing.
 I understood that with little computational capacity, a lot could be done.
 It was a tool that would allow me to develop powerful solutions at low cost.
-My experiences, together with what I have seen in my country, my community, and other states have taught me that, to solve scientific and social problems, we need people who act to generate them.
-And today, with a computer and my mind, I feel like I'm able to solve them.
+My experiences, together with what I have seen in my country, my community, and other states, have taught me that, to solve scientific and social problems, we need people who act to generate them.
+And today, with a computer and my mind, I feel like I can solve them.

-That is the reason why I share my work and experiences through my personal git-hub.
+That is why I share my work and experiences through my git-hub.
 Furthermore, as an international Fulbright-Garcia-Robles scholar, I want to pursue a Bioinformatics PhD degree.

 🌱 I’m currently working with Genome-Scale Metabolic Models (GEM) in plants to fight climate change